Iweisc/ioc/README.md

 ## License

-This project is currently under a proprietary license.
-All rights reserved.
+Proprietary - All rights reserved.
+See LICENSE file for details.

 For viewing and evaluation purposes only.
 No copying, modification, or commercial use permitted without explicit written permission.
-See LICENSE file for full terms.

 ---

 **Version**: v0.3.0-alpha
-**Status**: Working prototype with debugging infrastructure
+**Status**: Experimental research prototype
 **License**: Proprietary